malps13/elementary-snippets/README.md

 elementary-snippets
 ===================

-This repository contains some handy scripts made with Elementary OS in thought, but som of these might actually be OK to work with on other distros as well.
+This repository contains some handy scripts made with Elementary OS in thought, but some of these might actually be OK to work with on other distros as well.

 # switch-workspace